 Acas: Step 1 - If the claim settles

-As a general guide, the “full value” of your claim is assessed by a schedule of loss which is the prescribed method for calculating loss at the Employment Tribunal.
+As a general guide, the “full value” of your claim is assessed in a schedule of loss which is the prescribed method for calculating loss at the Employment Tribunal.
 The schedule of loss will realistically reflect the actual amount that you could expect to be awarded if your claim is successful.
 However, claims are typically settled for less than what is stated in the schedule of loss because no expense will have been incurred by having to attend a Tribunal hearing.

 If your claim is successful, the Tribunal will order an award of compensation based on many factors; such as whether or not you contributed to the situation you were in and will take into account any final payments you received from the Respondent, for example, pay in lieu of notice or a redundancy payment.